ABC-Profiles/abc_interview_test/README.md

-Please try and finish step 1 before the start of our session.
+### NOTE: Please try and finish step 1 before the start of our session.

 ### `Step 1 - Project Setup`